Antechinus: Timing of the breeding season

 The timing of the breeding season differs between species and also with the location of populations.
-The breeding season is in winter or early spring, from July to September.
+The breeding season is in winter or early spring of the Southern Hemisphere, from July to September.
 The timing of the breeding season changes very little at the same location between different years.
-The rate of change of photoperiod, the length of day, determines the commencement of the breeding season.
+The rate of change of photoperiod, the length of daylight, determines the commencement of the breeding season.
 Different species respond to different critical rates of change, for example 80% of A. stuartii ovulate when the photoperiod is increasing by a rate of 97-117s/day.
 The critical rate also varies by location within species.

 Antechinus live in the relatively stable environments along the east coast of Australia.
-Responding to the photoperiod, rather than temperature or rainfall, allows Antechinus to have young developing before the seasonal increase of food experienced rather than waiting for the increase of food and possibly missing the window of opportunity.
+Responding to the photoperiod, rather than temperature or rainfall, allows Antechinus to have young developing before the seasonal increase of food experienced, rather than waiting for the increase of food and possibly missing the window of opportunity.
 The timing of mating ensures that the offspring are weaning when there is a large amount of food available in the environment.
-The timing of this increase in food changes throughout the different ranges of the various species of Antechinus, a reason that different species have different mating seasons.
+The timing of the increase in food changes throughout the different ranges of the various species of Antechinus, a reason for different species having different mating seasons.

 Many species of Antechinus occur sympatrically.
 Whenever two or more species of Antechinus occur together, the critical rate of change of photoperiod which triggers ovulation differs between the species.
 This reproductive isolation may have led to sympatric speciation.
 There is a possible genetic link that would allow for the selection of specific responses to different rates of change of photoperiod.
 The slightly different timings of reproduction by these sympatric species may also mean that they can take advantage of different increases of food in the spring and summer.
-Larger species of Antechinus usually mate first meaning that the smaller species may have evolved later mating times to reduce competition and capitalise on later increases in food.
+Larger species of Antechinus usually mate first, meaning that the smaller species may have evolved later mating times to reduce competition and capitalise on later increases in food.

 A. swainsonii and A. minimums occur in Tasmania and their reliance on the rate of change of the photoperiod for reproduction is less certain.
-This is because in higher latitudes the photoperiod changes much faster.
-Animals that mate when the photoperiod is changing by 35-90s/day would only have 2–3 days in Tasmania compared with 2 weeks in New South Wales.
+That is because in higher latitudes the photoperiod changes much faster.
+Animals that mate when the photoperiod is changing by 35-90s/day would only have two or three days in Tasmania, compared with two weeks in New South Wales.

-Females control the synchrony of mating, with males reproductively mature and ready to mate 4–5 weeks before the breeding season.
+Females control the synchrony of mating, with males reproductively mature and ready to mate four or five weeks before the breeding season.
 Males have been selected to be ready before the females to ensure the maximum amount of time for mating.